Why Store Your Inflatable Paddle Board/Kayak Inflated?

-Whenever I go camping by a lake, I often leave my paddleboard inflated the entire trip.
+Whenever I go camping by a lake, I often leave my paddle board inflated the entire trip.
 Doing this means I spend less time inflating and deflating my board, and it’s more accessible when I want to head out on the water.
-Storing a paddleboard or kayak inflated is fine and won’t do any damage to the board if it’s stored the right way and taken care of.
+Storing a paddle board or kayak inflated is fine and won’t do any damage to the board if it’s stored the right way.

-Here are some tips for when you want to store your board or kayak still inflated, following these suggestions will help keep your board looking new and stop it from being damaged over time.
+Here are some tips for when you want to store your ISUP or inflatable kayak still inflated, following these suggestions will help keep your inflatable stand up paddle board looking new and stop it from being damaged over time.

 Keep it out of the sun.

-The second thing the sun does is fade your board or kayak.
-There are a lot of cool designs out there, and paddleboards aren’t cheap, you want your board looking fresh for as long as possible.
+The second thing the sun does is fade your inflatable stand up paddle board or inflatable kayak.
+There are a lot of cool designs, and paddle boards aren’t cheap, you want your board looking fresh for as long as possible.
 Much like your skin, UV rays slowly damage everything over time.
 Storing your board in a shady area keeps the deck from getting unnecessary exposure and keeps it looking nice.
 It also helps keep the footpad from peeling.

-Even if you’re going to be taking your paddleboard or kayak out the next day, it’s good to wash it off after using it especially if you’ve been floating on salty water.
-Salt is very corrosive, and can much like the sun damage your board over time.
+Even if you’re going to be taking your ISUP or inflatable kayak out the next day, it’s good to wash it off after using it especially if you’ve been floating on salty water.
+Salt is very corrosive, and much like the sun can damage your board over time.
 Even if you’ve been on freshwater, sand and mud can rub against the surface scratching and/or discoloring it while storing it.
-Giving it a quick rinse or even taking some soapy water and a soft brush to your board is always going to keep it looking nice and in good shape.
+Giving it a quick rinse or even taking some soapy water and a soft brush to your ISUP or inflatable kayak is always going to keep it looking nice and in good shape.

-Also, don’t forget about the fins, they are made of a more rigid plastic that can become brittle and break easier if not cleaned and stored correctly, replacement fins can be spendy, so you want to keep the original for as long as possible.
+Also, don’t forget about the fins in your inflatable stand up paddle board, they are made of rigid plastic that can become brittle and break easier if not cleaned and stored correctly, replacement fins can be spendy and hard to find, so you want to keep the original for as long as possible.

 Release a little air